ARMmbed/mbed-os-5-docs/docs/tutorials/patterns/design_guidelines.md

 - Each module should contain a `tests` directory with tests that cover the module’s functionality.
 - Tests should be organized based on the class being tested; roughly one test file per class.
-- Tests included in the codebase must be compatible with the mbed OS test framework.
+- Tests included in the codebase must be compatible with the Mbed OS test framework.
 - To avoid regressions, every bug fix should include an additional test case that identifies the bug and deterministically fails before the bug is fixed.

 #### Configuration

-mbed OS provides a powerful configuration system for application development.
-However, modules should also be concerned with remaining configurable outside of the mbed build system.
+Mbed OS provides a powerful configuration system for application development.
+However, modules should also be concerned with remaining configurable outside of the Mbed build system.
 Modules should provide well-documented configuration options in a simple header file.

 [Full documentation](../advanced/config_system.md).